We breakdown general optimization concepts to maximize your performance on website builders.

 Third-party resources are especially prevalent with Shopify Apps.
 It can be very tempting to add numerous features and functionality in the hopes of boosting sales.

-Studies show that 40% of visitors said they would exit a website if it took longer than 3 seconds to load (53% for mobile users ).
 It’s clear that putting up barriers for your customers to buy will naturally cause them to look elsewhere.

-Here are some more examples of how a faster loading time impacts your bottom-line.
+Here are some more examples of how a faster loading time impacts your bottom-line: